godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Let's go over what we're doing.

-First we check to see if there is a connected joypad.
+Firstly, we check to see if there is a connected joypad.

 If there is a joypad connected, we then get its left stick axes for right/left and up/down.
 Because a wired Xbox 360 controller has different joystick axis mapping based on OS, we will use different axes based on